thewchan/uxf/py/README.md

 ### Functions

-The functions are documented in importance order.
+The functions are documented in convenience order.
 Here are alphabetically ordered links:
 [append\_to\_parent()](#append_to_parent-def),
 [canonicalize()](#canonicalize-def),